rdiaz02/Adios_Mendeley/README.md

 [pdf-tools](https://github.com/politza/pdf-tools) to view the PDFs from within Emacs, but it would work the same with Okular or another viewer.

+In fact, it is very simple to have helm-bibtex jump to the file field directly as the default action (and, once in there, if you have multiple files, moving between them is simple with `forward-sexp`).
+I have this in my `.emacs`:

+    (defun rdu-helm-bibtex-go-to-file-field (KEY)
+      "Jump to the file field in the entry."
+      (helm-bibtex-show-entry KEY)
+      (search-forward "file = { ")
+    )

+    (helm-add-action-to-source "Go to file field" 'rdu-helm-bibtex-go-to-file-field
+    			   helm-source-bibtex 0)
+    (helm-delete-action-from-source "Show entry" helm-source-bibtex)
+    (helm-add-action-to-source "Show entry" 'helm-bibtex-show-entry
+    			   helm-source-bibtex 1)

 For that to work, I generate, from the Zotero BibTeX file, a bib file with the file paths stripped of extraneous information, so that the file field contains only file paths.
 This is done with the script